pranitbauva1997/pranitbauva1997.github.io/content/_index.md

 asking the other server if they have any information which is valuable for them, instead the flow would be that the other server will notify every server who is supposed to keep listening about information.

-I help technology companies which utilize event-driven architectures so that engineering teams can focus on building their core competitive advantage and outsource webhooks parts to Nirah.
-The long-term mission for Nirah is to make server-to-server communications better and would approach that mission one product at a time.

 I have built the
 [Reverse Penny Drop](https://docs.setu.co/data/bav/reverse-penny-drop/quickstart)